 Line 604 – ‘Density plots within each system represents the calculated area between individual species cumulative germination curves’ – I don’t understand this.

-Sorry this was a mistake from the caption, it was referring to figure 3, we have remove it.
+Sorry this was a mistake from the caption, it was referring to figure 3, we have removed it.

 Line 607 – delete ‘Show’ before ‘cumulative’